 Atsuta-jingu Shrine is easy to reach by train.

-The shrine is a five-minute walk from Jingu-mae Station on the Meitetsu Line, or a 12-minute walk from JR Atsuta Station on the JR Tokaido Line.
+The shrine is a three-minute walk from Jingu-mae Station on the Meitetsu Line, or an eight-minute walk from JR Atsuta Station on the JR Tokaido Line.
 Both lines can be accessed from Nagoya Station .

-When the god Susanoo had to slay an eight-headed serpent, he did so with the help of his legendary sword, Kusanagi-no-Tsurugi.
+When the god Susanoo slayed an eight-headed serpent, a sacred sword, later called as Kusanagi-no-Tsurugi was found from the tail.
 Some 1,900 years ago, that sword, one of the three items of the Imperial Regalia of Japan, was enshrined here at Atsuta Jingu.

-Unfortunately, you cannot see the sword itself, since only the emperor and a few select priests are permitted access to such fabled treasures.
+Unfortunately, since the sword itself is not displayed to the public, you cannot see it.
 Nonetheless, there are still many reasons to visit this magnificent shrine.

-Atsuta Jingu is set within a sprawling, sun-dappled cedar grove.
-As you wander through the trees—the scent of foliage mingling with incense—you'll find yourself forgetting all aspects of modern life outside the shrine walls.
+Atsuta Jingu is set within a sprawling, sun-dappled grove.
+As you wander through the trees enjoying the scent of foliage, you'll find yourself forgetting all aspects of modern life outside the shrine walls.

 After exploring the imposing main shrine, stroll the grounds and discover hidden places of worship in the form of miniature shrines tucked away in secluded corners and copses.
 Keep an eye out for romantic couples dressed in their very best, since Atsuta Jingu is a popular spot for ceremonies and photos.

 Atsuta Jingu's stature as a shrine for the powerful is reinforced by the remains of a wall donated by the mighty samurai warlord Oda Nobunaga.
-If you feel your own power waning, head to the Kiyome Chaya teahouse to refuel with green tea and Kiyome mochi rice cakes.
+If you feel your own power waning, you can buy some Kiyome mochi rice cakes at a stall.